Skip to main content

 Best offline reliability

-Convention center wifi works fine on the badge scanner and dies on the demo.
-Offline-first matters more than any feature spec sheet suggests.
+Convention center wifi works fine on the badge scanner and dies the second you open the demo.
+Offline-first matters more than any feature spec sheet shows.

 Real-time CRM sync (HubSpot, Salesforce)

-- BoothIQ: real-time sync to HubSpot, Salesforce, and Zoho the second a badge is scanned, with event attribution mapped to a custom property so you can track ROI by show.
+1. BoothIQ: real-time sync to HubSpot and Salesforce the second a badge is scanned, with event attribution mapped to a custom property so you can track ROI by show.

 If your number-one ask on Monday morning is “show me ROI by event in HubSpot,” BoothIQ’s per-event attribution is the difference.